morgenman/Computer-Science/Spring 2022/Algorithms/Algo Final Exam Prep.md

 	* What is the difference?
 	* Performance Analysis
 * Proof of lower bounds
+	* Make sure you can replicate this
 * P vs. NP
+	* at least one question about this

 * Sorted array based list vs sorted linked list
+	* Unless I tell you otherwise, you don't have to consider resizing for the array based list
 	*